The Chevy Chase Show: Reviews

 Television critic Ken Tucker of Entertainment Weekly gave the show an F late in its run in 1993.
 Tucker noted that "the audience that fills Hollywood's new Chevy Chase Theatre has steadily turned into the worst-behaved crowd in late-night television; they hoot and yell and cheer over whatever pitiful chatter Chase is attempting to wring out of a luckless guest."
 In another review, Time panned the show: "Nervous and totally at sea, Chase tried everything, succeeded at nothing."
 The magazine criticized Chase for having "recycled old material shamelessly," taking pratfalls, and even pleading with the audience to stand up and dance in their seats.
+Amy Harrington of Fox News labeled it as one of the worst talk shows in television history.

 Cancellation

 Advertisers had been promised that the show would bring between five and six million viewers nightly.
 By contrast, Late Show with David Letterman guaranteed fewer than four million viewers to their advertisers.
 The Chevy Chase Shows actual ratings were much lower, averaging fewer than three million viewers.
 Fewer than two million people tuned in during the show's final weeks.

-Lucie Salhany, the then-chairwoman of Fox Broadcasting, announced on October 17, 1993, that the network had decided to cancel the show "in the best interests of both its affiliated stations and its star."
+Lucie Salhany, the then-chairwoman of Fox Broadcasting, announced on October 17, 1993, that the network had decided to cancel the show "in the best interests of both its affiliated stations and its star".
 Salhany spoke about Chase's first episodes: "He was very nervous.
 It was uncomfortable and embarrassing to watch it."
 Chase issued a statement regarding the cancellation, in which he called the talk-show format "very constraining" and promoted his upcoming film, Cops and Robbersons.
-Chase had never intended the show to be a long-term series, even if it had been successful, and admitted in an interview that he would "never be tied down for five years interviewing TV personalities."
+Chase had never intended the show to be a long-term series, even if it had been successful, and claimed in an interview that he would "never be tied down for five years interviewing TV personalities".